 The performance was the last part of Diaspora Sol, a three-day conference organized by the small U.S.-based non-profit African Diaspora Alliance, which sought to connect African Americans with Afro-Cubans.
 Nitty Scott was the headlining artist.
 And one of the main topics of the conference was hair.

-“[Event organizers] had a hair panel yesterday discussing hair and psychology and some really amazing correlations and I knew that it would be just be totally appropriate and just very well-received,” she said.
+“[Event organizers] had a hair panel yesterday discussing hair and psychology and some really amazing correlations and I knew that it would just be totally appropriate and just very well-received,” she said.

 For locals, the song did seem to resonate though most of the lyrics were in English and Spanglish.
 The connection crossed language barriers, pointing to a global shared experience of blackness.
 Some of the lyrics in the song included the line “not your princesa” (“not your princess”) and other statements that celebrated Afro-Latina womanhood and stood up for black women who have to constantly defend themselves against non-consensual touching of their hair.